shawngraham/5706a-f24/schedule.md

 Ahnert, Ruth, Sebastian E. Ahnert, Catherine Nicole Coleman, and Scott B. Weingart.
 2020.
 The Network Turn: Changing Perspectives in the Humanities.
 Cambridge: Cambridge University Press. https://doi.org/10.1017/9781108866804.
 (Our library, direct link: https://www-cambridge-org.proxy.library.carleton.ca/core/services/aop-cambridge-core/content/view/CC38F2EA9F51A6D1AFCB7E005218BBE5/9781108791908AR.pdf/the-network-turn.pdf).
 This is a short work, read the intro and part 1, dip into anything else that strikes your fancy.

+For examples of network analysis in the wild, [this issue of the Journal of Historical Network Research](https://jhnr.uni.lu/index.php/jhnr/issue/view/8) is great - see in particular [Ruffini's conclusion](https://jhnr.uni.lu/index.php/jhnr/article/view/82/44) to the issue, which addresses the 'so what' and the 'we knew this already' and 'what if we're wrong'. **This is important**.
+On a similar note, see Lincoln 2015 on 'confabulation in the humanities' [here](https://matthewlincoln.net/2015/03/21/confabulation-in-the-humanities.html).

 - To do:

 A handy tool for quick network visualizations: [https://networknavigator.jrladd.com/](https://networknavigator.jrladd.com/).
 Here is a [dataset](http://www.themacroscope.org/1.0/datafiles/source-texas-correspondence.txt) of the index of correspondence for the Republic of Texas; knowing nothing else about the Republic of Texas, how might visualizing this correspondence network provoke new insights or questions?